Open Access: License Guide

 The Most Important CC licenses

 Below are the most important Creative Commons licenses.
-Practical examples of their use can be found here in Creative Commons webpage.
+Practical examples of their use can be found here in Creative Commons webpage which also includes a tool to help you choose the right license.

 CC BY (Attribution)